Grant1219/portfolio_hugo/content/about.md

 Experiencing the change from on-premise servers to fully hosted infrastructure with multiple levels of automation and "infrastructure as code" has been interesting, but my true passion still lies with video games, and I continue to enjoy working on games and game technology when I have time.

-Outside of computers and technology I do a lot of other things, but this website is mainly focused on technology and probably some of my thoughts about it.
+Outside of computers and technology I have other hobbies, but this website is mainly focused on technology and probably some of my thoughts about it.
-Thanks for visiting my small bite of the internet. :)
+Anyway, thanks for visiting my small bite of the internet. :)

 If you want to connect with me further, just look me up on these other platforms: